Disney Cruise Line Planning Tips & Tricks

 Oceanview staterooms have a porthole window that has a view of the ocean, as the name implies.
 This means you get natural light coming in, which can make the room feel brighter and cheerier, but can also make it harder to sleep past sunrise.
 The curtains do shut out most of the light, but some can find its way in.
 If you like a very dark room, we suggest bringing some clothespins to keep the curtains shut or pack a sleep mask.

-8A, 8B, 8C, 8D – These stateroom categories are only available on the Dream and Fantasy.
+8A, 8B, 8C, 8D – These stateroom categories are only available on the Dream, Fantasy and Wish (the Wish only has 8B & 8C).
 They are larger than a category 9 or 10, and all of them sleep at least 4, with some sleeping 5.
-They all have at least one very large porthole with a built-in seat, large enough for a child or small adult to relax in and watch the scenery go by.
+The ones on the Dream & Fantasy all have at least one ultra-large porthole with a built-in seat, large enough for a child or small adult to relax in and watch the scenery go by.
+We don’t know yet whether the Wish version will have the porthole seat, but it’s not looking likely.
 These porthole seats are very appealing to kids, in our experience.
-The 8A rooms are oversized and have unusual layouts (more details here).
+The 8A rooms are oversized and have unusual layouts (we have more details and a video below).
 The B, C and D rooms are essentially identical with B’s located highest on the ship and D’s located lowest.

 Best bets for oceanview staterooms:

-- On the Dream and Fantasy we like the 9B’s on deck 2.
+- On the Dream, Fantasy and Wish we like the 9B’s on deck 2.
 They are not underneath anything loud and are the best value in a traditional oceanview room.

 - On the Magic and Wonder the aft 9C’s are a similarly good deal.
-Avoid the forward 9C’s on the Magic/Wonder, as they are underneath the nightclub area and might have excess noise until midnight or so.
+If you are noise-averse, avoid the forward 9C’s on the Magic/Wonder, as they are underneath the nightclub area and might have excess noise until midnight or so.

-- If you can’t get the category letter we recommend, try for the next letter in the same category (i.e. if you can’t get a 9D, try for a 9C.
-If those are sold out, get a 9B, etc.).
+- If you can’t get the category letter we recommend, try for the next letter in the same category (i.e. if you can’t get a 9C, try for a 9B.
+If those are sold out, get a 9A, etc.).
 If the whole category number is sold out, check our recommendations before booking the next higher number.

-The Dream/Fantasy 4E’s have the same interior space as a category 5, sleep 3 or 4 people (instead of the usual 4 or 5) and were originally categorized as 5E’s.
+- The Dream & Fantasy 4E’s on deck 5 port & starboard have the same interior space as a category 5, sleep 3 or 4 people (instead of the usual 4 or 5 you get with a category 4) and were originally categorized as 5E’s.
 They were upgraded to category 4 because of their large extended balconies.
 This is nice if you want to spread out, or get more sun.
 It also means people above you have a view of the extended part of your deck that pokes out further from the side of the ship.
 As with the aft decks, you can certainly stay in the covered section if you prefer more privacy.